Human albumin, 20% 100 ml

 Hypersensitivity to human albumin or any other component of the drug.

-.Human Albumin should be used with caution in conditions where hypervolemia and its consequences or hemodilution may pose a particular risk to the patient, particularly in decompensated heart failure, arterial hypertension, esophageal varices, pulmonary edema, hemorrhagic diathesis, severe anemia, renal and postrenal anuria.
+The drug Albumin human should be used with caution in conditions where hypervolemia and its consequences or hemodilution may pose a particular risk to the patient, in particular with decompensated heart failure, arterial hypertension, esophageal varices, pulmonary edema, hemorrhagic diathesis, severe anemia, renal and postrenal anuria.

 Nervous system disorders: headache, dysgeusia